Sashité for Developers

 4. Extension validity: Extended characters must follow systematic repetition patterns

-5. Numeric format: Numeric dimensions must represent positive integers only
+5. Numeric format: Numeric dimensions must represent positive integers only (no zero)

 6. Sequential order: All coordinates must begin with dimension 1 and follow strict cyclical progression